replicatedhq/replicated/client/entitlements/README.md

 EOF
 ```

-Create a spec with API token from https://vendor.replicated.com/team/tokens
+Create a spec from this file

 ```
 $ replicated entitlements define-fields --file=./entitlements.yaml --name=testing